sindresorhus/macos-wallpaper/readme.md

 You can specify the scaling method as the second parameter, which can be either `fill`, `fit`, `stretch`, or `center`.

-If you don't specify a scaling method, it will keep your current setting.
+If you don't specify a scaling method, it will use your current setting.

 ## Build